• Skip to primary navigation

 2. Combine all the ingredients so the mixture is homogeneous and transfer to a large pan.
 Add some vegetable oil to medium heat.
 Add the dumpling filling mixture and cook for 12-15 minutes until the cabbage has softened but still has a bit of a crunch.

-3. Add the vermicelli noodles into a medium size bowl and fill it with boiling hot water.
+3. Add the vermicelli noodles into a medium-sized bowl and fill it with boiling hot water.
 Leave soaking for a few minutes until they soften (5-7 minutes).

 4. Drain the water and add the noodles to the pan with the rest of the ingredients.
 Mix well until everything is incorporated.